How to get a job

 You can also walk around a few blocks from your house while carrying your resume and ask the store manager you passed if they need additional workers.
 Give your resume to them because they may need more people to work in their store unexpectedly.
 It would be much better if you can meet them in the office face to face.
 This shows that you are truly having a strong intention to get hired.

-Awesome, you have read part 4 of 6 Job Hunting Tips for Teens, next part is Job Interview Tips for Teens (Part 5: 400 words – less than 5 minutes reading).
+Magnificent, you have read part 4 of 6 Job Hunting Tips for Teens, next part is Job Interview Tips for Teens.